Visitor management is a vital component of your workplace's efficiency and security.

-In Part One of this series, we described how important it is to simply greet guests and make them feel comfortable.
+In the prior section, we described how important it is to simply greet guests and make them feel comfortable.
 Once this is accomplished, the next step in the process is to determine who they are, what type of guest they are, and how best to meet their needs.

 Organizations have varying levels for how they need or want to greet guests, and it often depends on the type of business that person has come to accomplish.
-You might be thinking, “My organization doesn’t have any visitors,” but you’d be wrong.
-Even the most insular of organizations will have people from outside show up from time to time.
+You might be thinking, “My organization doesn’t have many visitors,” but you’d be wrong.
+Even the most insular of organizations will have people show up from time to time.
 Consider the following types of visitors:

 - Task-oriented visitors: These include postal workers and delivery personnel, maintenance workers, building and code inspectors.
 These are people who arrive with a set task that must be done at your location (e.g. dropping off a pizza, painting an office, checking the smoke detectors).
 They are often paid (or tipped) per task so they will leave quickly once it is complete.

 - Important guests: Prospective and current clients or donors, prospective and current vendors, management visiting from the head office, contacts from a related firm, etc., are all important guests.
 Anyone with who your organization wants to have an ongoing, positive relationship needs to have special care taken to ensure they feel welcome and are treated accordingly.